 Wat Chai Watthanaram is a fascinating sight to behold.
-It was built in 1630 and is located on the west bank of the Chao Phraya River.
-From here you can get a great view of this remarkable temple complex.
-This site originally followed the plans of the Hindu Temple at Angkor Wat in Cambodia.
-It has a huge central Stupa which sits on a raised platform surrounded by smaller ones.
+It was built in 1630 and is on the west bank of the Chao Phraya River.
+From here, you can get a great view of this remarkable temple complex.
+This site initially followed the plans of the Hindu Temple at Angkor Wat in Cambodia.
+It has a substantial central Stupa which sits on a raised platform surrounded by smaller ones.

-The complex is beautifully laid out and the charming collection of palaces and pavilions are displayed in a variety of architectural styles including Chinese, Italian and Victorian.
+The layout of the complex is magnificent, and the charming collection of palaces and pavilions are beautifully displayed in a variety of architectural styles including Chinese, Italian and Victorian.
 The Royal Summer Palace grounds are open daily between 8:00 am and 4:30 pm.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.